yiisoft/di/README.md

 $object = $container->get('interface_name');
 ```

-Note, however, that it is a bad practice to use container directly and it's much better to rely
+Note, however, that it is a bad practice to use container directly and it is better to rely
 on autowiring made via Injector available via separate [yiisoft/injector](https://github.com/yiisoft/injector) pacakge.

 ## Using aliases